krystianpl26/SouthwestDB/README.md

 # Southwest Database Management System

 ## Project Description
-The Southwest Database Management System is a command-line tool developed in Python with MySQL as the backend.
-It facilitates the management of various aspects of Southwest Airlines operations, including customer data, bookings, payments, crew, etc.
+This project is a command-line database management tool implemented in Python with MySQL as the backend.
+It is designed for managing various aspects of Southwest Airlines operations, including customer data, bookings, payments, crew, and more.
+The tool provides a user-friendly interface for executing various SQL queries on different tables in the database.

 ### Key Features:
 - **CRUD Operations:** Perform Create, Read, Update, and Delete operations on tables such as Flight, Customer, Payment, Booking, Crew, etc.